Resilient native potatoes: Safeguarding food security

 Context of the story

 In the Bolivian Altiplano and Andean region of Peru, agriculture is facing extreme climatic events such as droughts, frosts and hailstorms, which put communities’ food security at risk.
 The diversity of native potatoes, which has historically sustained the diet of indigenous populations, is in danger due to climate change and the displacement of native varieties.
-This project seeks to reverse this situation through the recovery, characterization and improvement of a native potato variety resistance to adverse conditions.
+This project seeks to reverse this situation through the recovery, characterization and improvement of native potato varieties resistant to adverse conditions.

 Protecting native potato diversity